Finding scientific information: Search terms

 To familiarize yourself with the concepts and terminology of the research area, you can use:

-• Titles, abstracts, and keywords from publications in database search results, such as Scopus Keyword-tool
+• titles, abstracts, and keywords from publications in database search results, such as Scopus Keyword-tool

-• The internet and artificial intelligence.
+• the internet and artificial intelligence.

 Additionally, the following tools are helpful across most scientific disciplines: